Eroo127/angular-electron-starter/README.md

 To set up the application:
 1. Clone the repository
 2. In the terminal, run an npm install
+3. Build the angular application with "ng build"
-3. Run electron . in the terminal to test
+4. Run electron . in the terminal to test